Policy 5127 - Graduation Ceremonies & Activities

 Students will be recognized for their achievement at high school graduation as:

-1. Valedictorian – Highest GPA
+A. Valedictorian – Highest GPA

-In addition to academic achievement, the principal shall consider discipline records in the final selection of the Valedictorian.
+In addition to academic achievement, the principal shall consider discipline records in the final selection of the valedictorian.

 Legal References